 I think morphology is more important, the grammatical complexity within words.
 The engine will have a harder time discerning the different parts of a word.

 The Finnish case system is a real challenge for the engines.
 Each case ending is a variable, and you need to consider this variable in every scenario.
 Finnish has 15 different cases and there are several possible endings for many of those cases, which means there are a lot of potential alternatives.

 So far, I have only heard of one company making a Finnish engine work really well in the terms of the morphology and fluency.
 And that can only be achieved by specialising in one language.

-How costly is NMT?
-Is it worth investing in?
+How costly is neural machine translation?
+Is it worth investing in NMT?

 Very costly.
 You need powerful servers to operate the amount of data we’re talking about.
-If SMT is driving a car, NMT is more like flying a jet – the fuel costs are much higher.
+If SMT is like driving a car, NMT is more like flying a jet – the fuel costs are much higher.
 It’s a lot more affordable now than it was before, though.
-Now more and more options are available, prices are falling.
+More and more options are becoming available and prices are falling.